|Oracle® Fusion Middleware Developer's Guide for Oracle SOA Suite

 The integrated development environment of Oracle SOA Suite includes Oracle Application Development Framework (Oracle ADF) for this purpose.
-With Oracle ADF, you can design a task form that depicts the human task in the SOA composite.
+With Oracle ADF, you can design a task form that depicts the human task in the SOA composite application.

 ADF-based task forms can be automatically generated.
 Advanced users can design their own task forms by using ADF data controls to lay out the content on the page and connect to the workflow service engine at execution time to retrieve task content and act on tasks.

 You can create task forms in JSF, .NET, or any other client technologies using the APIs.